-Despite active travel and public transport measures being the priority, there remains a need to invest in targeted highway improvements in the district, such as the A141 and St lves Improvements, so that the needs of all users are met.
+Despite active travel and public transport measures being the priority, there remains a need to invest in targeted highway improvements in the Delistrict, such as the A141 and St Ives Improvements, so that the needs of all users are met.

 Additional targeted highway, active travel and public transport improvements are required at major development sites such as Alconbury Weald and Ramsey, to support the delivery of much-needed homes and jobs in a sustainable manner.
-We will actively engage with central government to secure the investment required to improve access to these sites, particularly addressing the A141 corridor, helping to create faster, more reliable journeys by all modes.
+We will actively engage with central Government to secure the investment required to improve access to these sites, particularly addressing the A141 corridor, helping to create faster, more reliable journeys by all modes.
 It is important that this project is accelerated and delivered as soon as possible to ensure that the planned housing delivery can move forward in a timely manner.

-Investment in improved regional highway connectivity, such as the dualling of the A428 between Cambourne / Caxton Gibbet and the Black Cat Roundabout, will also improve accessibility to Greater Cambridge and the rest of the UK and help to make Huntingdonshire a more attractive place to live and work.
+Investment in improved regional highway connectivity, such as the dualling of the A428 between Cambourne / Caxton Gibbett and the Black Cat Roundabout, will also improve accessibility to Greater Cambridge and the rest of the country and help to make Huntingdonshire more attractive.